fflacco/tasks_priority_matrix/README.md

 Matlab scripts for testing a novel redundancy resolution method based on the tasks priority matrix

-With the this code it possible to obtain the plots ans numerical results presented in the paper "Thoward the complete task state control" submitted to IROS 2016
+With the this code it possible to obtain the plots ans numerical results presented in the paper "Toward the complete task state control" submitted to IROS 2016

 The main mathod is reported in the function tasksPriorityMatrix.m.